Frobenius Non-Stability of Nilpotent Groups: Background Information

 \begin{defn} The {\em cohomology of $\Gamma$} is the cohomology of $(C_\bullet,\partial_\bullet)$ with coefficients in $\Z$. \end{defn}

 We will again be more explicit for readers who are less familiar with homological algebra.
 We use the notation

-and note that this is isomorphic to the group of functions from $\Gamma^n$ to~$\Z$.
-Then we define $\partial^n:C^n(\Gamma)\rightarrow C^{n+1}(\Gamma)$ to be the adjoint\footnote{Actually \cite{coho} defines the coboundary map to be $(-1)^{n+1}$ times the adjoint, but this does not change the image or kernel boundary of the maps so it leads to an equivalent definition of the cohomology groups.} of $\partial_{n+1}$:
+and note that this is isomorphic to the group of functions from $\Gamma^n$ to~$\Z$ for $n>0$ and isomorphic to $\Z$ for $n=0$.
+Then we define $\partial^n:C^n(\Gamma)\rightarrow C^{n+1}(\Gamma)$ to be the adjoint\footnote{Actually \cite{coho} defines the coboundary map to be $(-1)^{n+1}$ times the adjoint, but this does not change the image or kernel boundary of the maps so it leads to an equivalent definition of the cohomology groups.} of $\partial_{n+1}$.
+This gives us